TEAP

 Building a Bright Future for Small Business and Nonprofits

-Are you a small business owner or non-profit negatively impacted by the COVID-19 pandemic?
+Are you a small business owner or non-profit located in unincorporated Clark County that was negatively impacted by the COVID-19 pandemic?
 Did you lose staff, clients, revenue, and/or the ability to conduct business as usual?
 TEAP is designed to provide grant funding and one-on-one technical assistance grants for small businesses and non-profits.
 Our goal is to help you get your business back on track.

 Ir a la versión en español